AKORA-Studios/Calq/README.en.md

 # Calq-iOS

-Abitur grades calculator for iOs 14 or higher.
+A-Levels grades calculator for iOs 15 or higher.
 Read this in other languages: [Deutsch](https://github.com/AKORA-Studios/Calq/blob/master/README.md)

 ## Features